 Do you want to build a snowman?
-Or have an ice cube relay race?
+Perhaps an ice cube relay race?
 How about playing some reindeer games?
-Okay, so maybe Anna only asked the first question, but I’m sure she would have enjoyed doing any of these Frozen-themed activities with her sister, Elsa.
+Okay, so maybe Anna only asked the first question, but we're sure she would have enjoyed doing any of these Frozen-themed activities with her sister, Elsa.

-If you’re throwing a Frozen-themed party or looking for a fun way to spend an afternoon with fans of Disney’s Nordic princess sisters, this collection of activities includes ideas for everything from games to performances to edible crafts.ro
+If you’re throwing a Frozen-themed party or looking for a fun way to spend an afternoon with fans of Disney’s Nordic princess sisters, this collection of activities includes ideas for everything from games to performances to edible... crafts.

 01 of 14